 Introduction & Basics

 There are so many questions about lighting that I thought a small guide might be a good idea.
-It’s confusing how many options there are, and it never helps to be prepared when shopping or looking for new methods of heating and lighting!
+It’s confusing how many options there are, and it never hurts to be prepared when shopping or looking for new methods of heating and lighting!

 This guide does not cover Under Tank Heaters (UTH).
 Those are a way to heat your tank that does not involve a heat lamp or light.
 Depending on your set-up a UTH might be a better choice for heat.

 When we talk about “lights” it can mean different things to different people.
 Most will probably think of a light that’s made for watching the crabs.
 Others will think of heat lights used for heating a tank.
-What a lot of people don’t realize is that you can get visible light without heating a tank, which can be a good thing if you already have the perfect temperature but it can also cause a panic when you thought that the light you bought was going to solve your cold problems.
+What a lot of people don’t realize is that you can get visible light without heating a tank, which can be a good thing if you already have the perfect temperature but it can also cause a panic when you thought that the light you bought was going to solve your cold temeprature problems.
 It all depends on the type of bulb and fixture you have.

-IF YOU DO NOT NEED HEAT, YOU DON’T HAVE TO HAVE ANY OF THESE!
+IF YOU DO NOT NEED HEAT, YOU DO NOT HAVE TO HAVE ANY OF THESE!
 Hermit crabs do not require light in order to thrive as long as the room is naturally lit during the day.
 They also need to have it dark at night, just like any wild animal.
 The lighting suggestions here are just options you can use to view and/or heat their tank.
 However, you may want to read about UVB to see if it is something that may be beneficial for your hermit crabs.

 Short answers, for those who want just the basics.
 There is lots more information below.